10 Essentials for Your Emergency Food Supply

 - Food Seasoning: Should the duration of a disaster outlast the food supplies on hand, it may be necessary to become "creative" in supplying food for yourself and your family from the local environment.
 Maintain a varied assortment of food seasoning to help make your food palatable.

 - Bottled Water: Bottled water from the supermarket in single serving or jugs is good to keep on hand in the event of a disaster.
 This water should be kept out of sunlight to prevent any microbial life forms from contaminating the water at higher temperatures.
+Be sure to rotate your water storage at least every six months.

 - Emergency Water Pouches: Mayday Industries produces US Coast Guard Approved survival water pouches that can be carried on your person without any concerns about water temperatures.
 This is good to keep with you when travelling between your home and any destination where drinking water us unavailable during a disaster.